wr7/ly/readme.md

 Clone, compile and test.

-Install Ly and the provided OpenRC service
+Install Lye and the provided OpenRC service
 ```
 # make install installopenrc
 ```

 Enable the service
 ```
-# rc-update add ly
+# rc-update add lye
 ```

-You can edit which tty Ly will start on by editing the `tty` option in the configuration file.
+You can edit which tty Lye will start on by editing the `tty` option in the configuration file.

-If you choose a tty that already has a login/getty running (has a basic login prompt), then you have to disable the getty so it doesn't respawn on top of ly
+If you choose a tty that already has a login/getty running (has a basic login prompt), then you have to disable the getty so it doesn't respawn on top of lye
 ```
 # rc-update del agetty.tty2
 ```